RevathySanthanam97/RevathySanthanam97/README.md

 ## 🚀 Projects

 ### 1. Ecommerce Websites through a framwork 🛍️
-Built high-performance eCommerce framework and developed storefronts using Next.js, Magento, GraphQL, and CMS integrations.
+Built a scalable eCommerce framework with Next.js and Magento, delivering 10+ B2B/B2C projects for 10M+ users.
+Integrated DatoCMS, Algolia, Klaviyo, and analytics tools to enable dynamic content, fast search, personalization, and enhanced UX features like Gift Registry.

 - [Globus](https://globus.is/)
 - [A4](https://a4.is/)